patrick-crawford/WEB422-Backup/notes/angular-deployment-intro.md

     [One recommended fix](https://github.com/angular/angular-cli/issues/17262): is to do the following:

+    First, delete your node_modules and package-lock.json files.

-    In your package.json file, add:
+    Next, In your package.json file, add:

     ```json
 "resolutions": {